gh-lenny/gh-lenny/README.md

 ## Hi there everyone :)
-I'm Leonardo but you can call me lenny, I'm just a chill guy on github.
+I'm Leonardo but you can call me lenny, I'm just a chill guy on GitHub.

-- C++

 <!--